CSCI-39548-SP23/project-proposal/README.md

 https://thecatapi.com/ - Cats are always beloved on the internet.

-https://www.deckofcardsapi.com/ - The deck of cards API that we covered in class, perhaps you can build a card game around it?
+https://pokeapi.co/ -  A Pokemon API to give you data about everything Pokemon!

 These are just a few of the **PUBLIC** APIs that you can integrate with.
 You are more than welcomed to integrate with other APIs that require you to sign up for a developer account/generate an API key!